Instructional Video Made Easy: Types, Costs, Guides, and Tips

-Video is everywhere, and if you aren’t creating it, you’re likely falling behind.
-According to Wyzowl’s annual State of Video Marketing Survey 2019, 68% of people prefer watching a short video to articles (15%), infographics (4%), presentations (4%), and ebooks (3%).
-In other words, it definitely worth it to try creating instructional video courses, especially when it’s possible to do without breaking the bank.
+In today’s training environment, videos are everywhere.
+And if you aren’t creating them, you’re likely falling behind.
+According to Wyzowl’s annual State of Video Marketing Survey 2021, 69% of people prefer watching a short video to articles (18%), infographics (4%), presentations (4%), or e-books (3%).
+In other words, creating instructional video courses is definitely worth a try — especially when it’s possible to do so without breaking the bank.

-For a long time, a big hurdle for creating instructional video was its production cost and complexity.
-Traditional presentations, instructions, and articles seemed on the whole to be safer and easier to deal with.
+For a long time, a big hurdle for creating instructional videos was its production cost and complexity.
+Traditional presentations, instructions, and articles seemed, on the whole, to be safer and easier to deal with.

 Again, shooting a video nowadays doesn’t necessarily take expensive equipment, a camera crew, and hardcore software.
 After all, if YouTubers can successfully do it, you can do it too.
 Plus, we’ll discuss what options you have for company training and what it takes to create such videos.

-The 5 Types of Video Content for Corporate Training
+6 Types of Instructional Video for Corporate Training

 Before you start shooting, let’s determine the type of video that will work for your business goals.

 Micro videos focus on a single narrow topic and are brief.
 You can use micro videos to tell your employees about an update to your product, or basic office rules.
 To make it engaging, you might want to add animation and music.